SierikovMark/todo-app/README.md

 Start the development server: `npm start`
 The React app will be available at http://localhost:3001

+### FE + BE
+Navigate to root folder of monorepo
+Run: `npm start`
+Both applications will be available at http://localhost:3000

 ## Production
 To build and run the project in production mode, use the following commands: